Montville Township High School: Extracurricular activities

 The school's marching band won the USBands Group III A national championship in 2015 with their program Equilibrium.

-In 2018, teacher Mary Gormley received the "National Educator of the Year" award from the National Speech and Debate Association for her work as a both a coach and educator.

-The school's marching band won the USBands Group II-A national and state championships in 2018 with their program Elements.
+In 2018, teacher Mary Gormley received the "National Educator of the Year" award from the National Speech and Debate Association for her work as both a coach and educator.
+The marching band again won the USBands Group II-A national and state championships in 2018 with their program Elements.

+Beyond the marching band, Montville Township High School offers a wide range of extracurricular programs, including academic clubs such as DECA, Science Olympiad, Model United Nations, and robotics.
+The school also supports a performing arts program with choir and annual theater productions, as well as service and leadership organizations such as Key Club, National Honor Society, and student government.
+The school’s forensics (speech and debate) team is also a notable extracurricular program, competing in regional and national tournaments.

 Administration

 The school's principal is Douglas Sanford.
 His core administration team includes two assistant principals.